MISP/misp-taxonomies/README.md

 ### runtime-packer

 [runtime-packer](https://github.com/MISP/misp-taxonomies/tree/main/runtime-packer) :
-Runtime or software packer used to combine compressed data with the decompression code.
-The decompression code can add additional obfuscations mechanisms including polymorphic-packer or other obfuscation techniques.
+Runtime or software packer used to combine compressed or encrypted data with the decompression or decryption code.
+This code can add additional obfuscations mechanisms including polymorphic-packer or other obfuscation techniques.
 This taxonomy lists all the known or official packer used for legitimate use or for packing malicious binaries.
 [Overview](https://www.misp-project.org/taxonomies.html#_runtime_packer)

 ### scrippsco2-fgc